Mileage allowances 2026: employer obligations towards Urssaf

 - reimbursement is justified by a travel report;

-- the vehicle actually belongs to the manager (and not to his spouse or to the company).
+- the vehicle actually belongs to the officer (and not to their spouse or to the company).

-In the event of accumulation of management remuneration and IK, the administration checks the overall consistency (a manager declaring 50,000 professional km on a personal car while the company has a company vehicle will be at the forefront of an inspection).
+Where management remuneration and IK are combined, the administration checks the overall consistency (a manager declaring 50,000 professional km on a personal car while the company has a company vehicle will be first in line for an inspection).

 You can extend with tax meal expenses 2026, laundry expenses 2026 and tax or social security question.